PaulaSanches/Telehealth-Website/README.md

 # Telehealth-Website
-A website using Html and CSS.
+A website using HTML and CSS.